Amateur Photographer verdict

 ILCE-6700 · f/8 · 1/200s · 125mm · ISO160

-Whether you take to the Sony Alpha A6700, then, may well boil down to how you consider a camera should work.
+Whether you take to the Sony Alpha A6700, then, may boil down to how you consider a camera should work.
 If you’re more concerned by what it can do, and less by the shooting experience, it’s undeniably an extremely capable tool.
 For photographers with an existing APS-C E-mount lens collection, or indeed for full-frame Sony shooters considering adding a smaller body to their kit, it really is the obvious choice.
 But for those with no existing brand allegiance, things are less clear-cut.
 Personally, to take pictures for pleasure, I’d rather pick up a Fujifilm X-S20 or X-T5 instead.

 Amateur Photographer Recommended 4.5 stars